damienstanton/cython-stuff/README.md

 #### Why?

 The Python-C API is gross and requires a huge amount of hand-written C wrapper code.
 However, compiled C extensions are probably going to be very useful for the vehicle and robotics applications we are working on.
 Cython achieves this with 99% compatibility with Python syntax.
-For our cases, this fits much better than, say a DSL in Lua or cgo.
+For our cases, this fits much better than, say a DSL in Lua or building something in  cgo.
+One clear tradeoff here is size: anything that needs to be small and performant should probably just be written in Go.

 #### Setup